cjoshmartin-com/design-patterns-react/markdown.md

  * `let`
     - Blocked scoped
-    - doesn't add a property on the gobal object (e.g. window), like `var` does
+    - doesn't add on properties to the gobal object (e.g. window), like `var` does
     - **Mutable** meaning the value can be changed later on --